Open Singup

 Patients with Renal Impairment Dosing

-GFR 50 mL/min/1.73m2 and higher: No dosage adjustment needed.
+GFR 50 mL/minute/1.73 m2 or more: No dosage adjustment needed.

-GFR 30 to 49 mL/min/1.73m2: 20 mg/kg/dose PO every 12 hours.
+GFR 30 to 49 mL/minute/1.73 m2: 20 mg/kg per dose PO every 12 hours.

-GFR 10 to 29 mL/min/1.73m2: 20 mg/kg/dose PO every 24 hours.
+GFR 10 to 29 mL/minute/1.73 m2: 20 mg/kg per dose PO every 24 hours.

-GFR less than 10 mL/min/1.73m2: 10 mg/kg/dose PO every 24 hours.
+GFR less than 10 mL/minute/1.73 m2: 10 mg/kg per dose PO every 24 hours.

-FDA-labeled dosage adjustments in adults:
+FDA-labeled dosage adjustments in adults

-CrCl 10 to 29 mL/min: For regimens of 1 g PO every 8 to 12 hours, reduce dose to 1 g PO every 24 hours.
+CrCl 10 to 29 mL/minute: For regimens of 1 g PO every 8 to 12 hours, reduce dose to 1 g PO every 24 hours.
 For regimens of 1 g PO once daily or 500 mg PO every 12 hours, reduce dose to 500 mg PO once daily.
 For regimens of 500 mg PO once daily, change dose to 500 mg PO every 48 hours.
 For one-day treatment of herpes labialis (usually 2 g PO every 12 hours for 2 doses), give 500 mg PO every 12 hours for 2 doses.

-CrCl less than 10 mL/min: For regimens of 1 g PO every 8 to 24 hours or 500 mg PO every 12 hours, reduce dose to 500 mg PO once daily.
+CrCl less than 10 mL/minute: For regimens of 1 g PO every 8 to 24 hours or 500 mg PO every 12 hours, reduce dose to 500 mg PO once daily.
 For regimens of 500 mg PO once daily, change dose to 500 mg PO every 48 hours.
 For one-day treatment of herpes labialis (usually 2 g PO every 12 hours for 2 doses), give 500 mg PO for 1 dose.

 Intermittent hemodialysis